 Willow Glen · Almaden · Los Gatos

-$400K+ total comp, mortgage on a $2M house, two kids in private school.
-Has money and discretion to spend — but he's also managing a lot of competing financial obligations.
-The most stable and reliable type for a long-term setup, but slower to open up and more careful about the terms up front.
-Worth the patience if you're looking for consistency.
+$400K+ total comp, a mortgage on a $2M house, two kids in private school.
+He has money to spend, but he's also juggling plenty of financial obligations.
+He's the most stable type for a long-term setup, though slower to open up and more careful about terms upfront.
+Worth the patience if you want consistency.

 What to watch for: Very clear about what he can and can't offer Discretion is his top priority Consistent and reliable once trust is established